 If you’ve got to have your java, preparing it at your home or office instead of buying daily lattes could save you big time.

-A 16-ounce coffee at Starbucks averages $2.10 per cup.
-Add whipped cream or sub almond milk for dairy and it’s pricier.
-If you stopped your daily Starbucks habit for 84 days, you could afford a main-floor ticket to a Yankees Stadium game, estimated USA Today.
+The average Starbucks drink comes out to about $2.75 per cup.
+Add whipped cream or sub almond milk for dairy, and it’s pricier.
+If you stopped your daily Starbucks habit for 30 days and reserved the barista coffee for only occasional treats instead, you could save over $80 each month.

 Not Having a Budget